Historic Migrant & Military Training Camps

 A collection of family stories from former residents of the Cowra Migrant Camp is recorded in ‘Australia, A New Country – A New Life’.
 Compiled by the Cowra & District Historical Society, the book is available at the Cowra Visitor Information Centre.

-EUROPA PARK MEMORIAL PAVERS
+EUROPA PARK

-Europa Park is a lasting memorial, dedicated to the thousands of migrants who lived in the Cowra Migrant Centre in the late 1940s and mid-1950s.
-Europa Park is a permanent reminder and place of recognition for the families and descendants of those migrants.
+Now, Europa Park stands as a lasting memorial dedicated to the thousands of migrants who lived in and passed through the Cowra Migrant Centre.
+The park is a permanent reminder and place of recognition for the families and descendants of those migrants.
+A memorial wall has been built and its surrounds contain personalised pavers for the families wishing to be recognised in the memorial.

 If you have a connection with the Cowra Migrant Camp, you are invited to buy a paver and have your name or family name recorded on it.
-Pavers cost $45 and may be laid in pairs or sets if you would like to keep family groups, friendship groups or nationalities together.
+Memorial paver order forms are available at the Cowra Visitor Information Centre and by contacting the Rotary Club Of Cowra.

 Subscribe